xqdoo00o/ChatGPT-to-API/README.md

 ### Authentication

+#### After 2024-04-02, accouts.txt is optional because no need authentication for gpt-3.5.

 Access token and PUID(only for PLUS account) retrieval has been automated by [OpenAIAuth](https://github.com/xqdoo00o/OpenAIAuth/) with account email & password.

 `accounts.txt` - A list of accounts separated by new line